csfulop/tanulmanyi-versenyek/README-ai.md

 Do not make any changes, until you have 95% confidence that you know what to build.
 Ask me follow up questions until you have that confidence.

+Remember to follow our established workflow precisely:
+1. Execute the implementation step.
+2. Await my review and confirmation.
+3. Create the coding summary file for the step.
+4. Await my review and confirmation of the summary.
+5. Only then can you ask to proceed to the next step.